-Skadden’s environmental practice has extensive experience helping clients achieve strategic resolutions of contested, high-stakes contamination, regulatory and enforcement matters, often achieving summary dismissal or an early and favorable settlement.
-Our attorneys represent clients on environmental matters in federal and state trial courts and appellate courts, before federal and state administrative agencies, and in alternative dispute resolution proceedings nationwide.
+Skadden’s Environmental practice has extensive experience helping clients achieve strategic resolutions of contested, high-stakes contamination, regulatory and enforcement matters, often achieving summary dismissal or an early and favorable settlement.
+In partnership with our renowned litigation practice, we deliver successful outcomes for clients on environmental matters in federal and state trial courts and appellate courts, before federal and state administrative agencies, and in alternative dispute resolution proceedings nationwide and internationally.
 Environmental litigation frequently raises substantive and political issues outside of the courtroom, and we help our clients control the debate on these issues, working with them from the policy perspective and in their relations with the regulatory, business, environmental and local communities.
 We consistently develop and implement litigation approaches designed to aggressively and strategically resolve matters in a manner that achieves our clients’ business needs and objectives.

 Cleanup and Toxic Tort Litigation

-We have both defended and asserted cleanup- and toxic tort-related actions involving a wide range of claims, including: (1) claims involving contamination caused decades ago, multiple contaminant sources, and complex and protracted corporate histories; (2) claims involving challenges to cleanup standards, methodologies and costs; (3) complex causation, fate-and-transport and exposure claims; (4) natural resource damage claims; and (5) multiparty cases involving the intersection of toxic torts and regulatory cleanup issues.
-Our representations have included Superfund removal and remedial actions, Resource Conservation and Recovery Act corrective actions/closures, state-based cleanups, private cost recovery and contribution claims, Natural Resource Damages claims, and toxic tort claims.
+Our attorneys have assisted clients in defending and asserting cleanup- and toxic tort-related actions involving a wide range of claims, including: (1) claims involving contamination caused decades ago, multiple contaminant sources, and complex and protracted corporate histories; (2) claims involving challenges to cleanup standards, methodologies and costs; (3) complex causation, fate-and-transport and exposure claims; (4) natural resource damages claims; and (5) multiparty cases involving the intersection of toxic torts and regulatory cleanup issues.
+Our representations have included Superfund removal and remedial actions, Resource Conservation and Recovery Act corrective actions/closures, state-based cleanups, private cost recovery and contribution claims, natural resource damages claims, and toxic tort claims.
 In addition to cleanup issues, many of these cases also have involved complex liability and allocation matters.
 Through formal discovery, independent historical and factual investigations and expert assistance, we have defended and asserted joint and several liability claims and litigated complex allocation claims.

-We have teamed with Skadden’s Mass Torts, Insurance and Consumer Litigation Group on a number of litigations, and our experience includes: (1) matters leading up to the impact of human exposure to toxins, including environmental fate and transport issues, toxicity issues, environmental-related causation issues, environmental regulatory requirements and policies, and environmental cleanup and damage issues; and (2) procedural and substantive class action issues, legal and technical human health and damage valuation issues, and causation issues.
-Additionally, both Skadden groups have significant experience developing and litigating cases involving complex technical/scientific matters and the identification and development of complex operational and causation issues.
+Our practice frequently teams with the firm’s Mass Torts, Insurance and Consumer Litigation Group to provide the highest level of service on a number of litigations, and our experience includes: (1) matters leading up to the impact of human exposure to toxins, including environmental fate and transport issues, toxicity issues, environmental-related causation issues, environmental regulatory requirements and policies, and environmental cleanup and damage issues; and (2) procedural and substantive class action issues, legal and technical human health and damage valuation issues, and causation issues.
+Additionally, both of the firm’s practices have significant experience developing and litigating cases involving complex technical/scientific matters and the identification and development of complex operational and causation issues.